Event execution pipeline

 Inclusion in database transactions

-Plug-ins may or may not execute within the database transaction of the Dynamics 365 platform.
+Synchronous plug-ins may or may not execute within the database transaction of the Dynamics 365 for Customer Engagement platform.
 Whether a plug-in is part of the transaction is dependent on how the message request is processed by the pipeline.
 You can check if the plug-in is executing in-transaction by reading the IsInTransaction property inherited by IPluginExecutionContext that is passed to the plug-in.
 If a plug-in is executing in the database transaction and allows an exception to be passed back to the platform, the entire transaction will be rolled back.
 Stages 20 and 40 are guaranteed to be part of the database transaction while stage 10 may be part of the transaction.

 Any registered plug-in that executes during the database transaction and that passes an exception back to the platform cancels the core operation.
 This results in a rollback of the core operation.
 In addition, any pre-event or post event registered plug-ins that have not yet executed and any workflow that is triggered by the same event that the plug-in was registered for will not execute.